 Graduate students must also provide: an official transcript verifying enrolment, a letter from your academic advisor confirming advisor’s role, full time level and satisfactory progress, advisor contact information, and dated and signed on university letterhead.

-Returning Applicants: You must provide a new completed application for the academic year and proof of academic registration.
+Returning Applicants: You must provide a new, completed application for the academic year and proof of academic enrolment.
 If you have a disability affecting academic performance you must provide a current document stating disability and academic limitations.